daviddarkins-accenture/lotr/docs/medium_article_1.md

 ---

-Salesforce Data Cloud / Data 360 is vast.
+Salesforce Data 360 / Data 360 is vast.

 On the surface, it feels welcoming.
 There are clear paths, familiar features, and plenty of well-documented entry points: connectors, starter use cases, clean demos where everything behaves exactly as you expect.